 Applications are available online or can be obtained from any provincial government office.
 Indicate on your application which crew you are applying to.

 NOTE: We thank all applicants for their interest; however, only individuals selected to proceed to the next hiring stage will be contacted (initially by email and then by phone).
-Due to the large volume of applicants, we regret that we cannot confirm that our office has received resumes.
-Applicants who apply online will receive an email acknowledging receipt of their application.
+Due to the large volume of applicants, we regret that we cannot confirm your resume was received.

 The wildfire crew member training course is held each year at the Hinton Training Centre in Hinton, Alberta.
 Job offers are extended upon successful completion